janvanmansum/dd-sword2/docs/index.md

 ### Processing

 The following sections describe the interaction of a client with the SWORDv2 interface.
-The examples are `curl` commands.
+The examples are [curl]{:target=_blank} commands.
 The meaning of the shell variables is as follows:

 | Variable           | Meaning                                                                                                                 |